-- I did not write it for the purposes of being relinked to that site.
+- I did not write this for the purposes of being relinked to that site.
 I wrote it to discourage other people who may be so inclined to assign labels to me that I do not want.

 - I do not know the maker of the list.
 I know she seems to think we have some sort of relationship by the way she kept relinking to this post, but we do not, and we never will.
 When someone says no, it means no. I have written more about that here.